-Our cost of revenue for the three months ended 31 December 2019 amounted to approximately RMB25.9 million, representing a year-on-year decrease of approximately 11.9% from approximately RMB29.4 million recorded for the same period in 2018.
-The year-on-year decrease was primarily due to the reduction in commission charges.
+Our cost of revenue for the three months ended 31 December 2020 amounted to approximately RMB27.2 million, representing a year-on-year increase of approximately 5.2% from approximately RMB25.9 million recorded for the same period in 2019.
+The year-on-year increase was primarily due to the increase in commission charges caused by the increase in revenue.